-Step 2: Feedback: Review of Study Plan - The graduate committee and the student's advisor will provide written feedback to the student two weeks after the deadline for submission of the study plan.
+Step 2: Feedback and Review of Study Plan

+The graduate committee and the student's advisor will provide written feedback to the student two weeks after the deadline for submission of the study plan.
 This response will be in the form of a review that the student should use as a guide in preparation for the oral exam.
 It will focus on topics that will constitute the principal points for discussion in the oral exam, especially areas that students identify as strengths, rather than weaknesses.

-Step 3: Oral Exam - The Graduate Studies Committee will schedule an oral exam for individual students In January with each student's advisor participating as an observer.
+Step 3: Oral Exam

+The Graduate Studies Committee will schedule an oral exam for individual students.
+The examination committee will consist of two or members of the graduate committee, the student's advisor, and (optionally) one or more members of the student's research committee.
 Question topics will focus on areas of knowledge described in the individual review guide given to each student and centered on their strengths.
 Students should recognize, however, that the broad objective of the exam is to identify areas that need strengthening; hence, the committee may ask questions regarding any aspect of geosciences.

-Step 4: Results of Exam-There are three possible outcomes of this exam:
+Step 4: Results of Exam

+There are three possible outcomes of this exam:

 Unconditional Pass.
-This pass recognizes that a student has a background without deficiencies, a viable research plan, and is suitably prepared for success in the Ph.D program.
+This pass recognizes that a student has a background without deficiencies, a viable research plan, and is suitably prepared for success in the Ph.D. program.

 Deferred Decision.
 When the student's self evaluation or the exam reveals a need to augment their academic background there may be a requirement to complete one or more courses, or fulfill other specific conditions, as determined by the committee and advisor.
 The result of the exam may be deferred pending the student's fulfillment of the conditions imposed by the committee.
+Students in this category are required to demonstrate significant progress by their annual review or they may enter the probation process described above.

 Fail.
 A student can fail this exam.
-The primary reason for failure will be a student's inability to convince the committee that he/she can successfully complete the Ph.D program.
-For example: (i) an inability to provide coherent answers during the oral exam; (ii) the absence of a viable research plan; (iii) evidence of a lack of commitment to the profession or to the Ph.D. program.
-There is no possibility for retaking the exam for students who fail.
+The primary reason for failure will be a student's inability to convince the committee that he/she can successfully complete the Ph.D. program.
+For example:

+- (i) an inability to provide coherent answers during the oral exam. - (ii) the absence of a viable research plan, - (iii) evidence of a lack of commitment to the profession or to the Ph.D. program.